iftec/recipe-book/README.md

 ### ***Bugs and Fixes:***
 * Still needs loads more styling.
-    Chat GTP was correct and helped about 50% of the time, unfotunatly the other 50% it would make things worse
+    Chat GTP was correct and helped about 50% of the time, the other 50% it would make things worse
 * Print function only printing the first recipe.
     * Used the console to check the code and found that the id for the recipe was not changing due to the dynamic page creation.
 Added more code to deal with this issue.
 * Database issues relating to missing tables.